Paying Rent Into Board Involves a Special Request Due to Maintenance Concerns | Civil Litigations Paralegal Services

 Answer: No, withholding rent is unlawful in Canada, even during maintenance disputes.
 Instead, tenants can submit a Tenant Application About Maintenance (Form T6) to the Landlord Tenant Board to arrange for rent to be paid directly to the Board.
 This ensures compliance with the law while addressing concerns about property maintenance effectively.

-Is a Tenant Allowed to Hold Rent Back From a Landlord Until Maintenance or Repair Issues Are Addressed By the Landlord?
+Is It Legal For a Tenant to Withhold Payment of Rent Until Maintenance or Repair Issues Are Completed By the Landlord?

 It Is Unlawful and Improper For a Tenant to Withhold Rent From a Landlord.
 Instead, a Tenant May Apply to the Landlord Tenant Board to Pay Rent to the Landlord Tenant Board.